thruthesky/easy_packages/easychat/README.md

 - If there is only one admin, you can create a 1:1 chat room with the user.

-- `chatting to admin` is a simple tric.
+- `chatting to admin` is a simple trick.
   - Simply add `Chat to admin` button in the app, then when the button is being pressed, simply open a chat room with uid of the admin.
 You can pass the admin uid to `ChatService.instance.showChatRoomScreen(uid: ...)`.

 ```dart